MissingDeadlines/iolite/iolite_docs/plugins/lua.rst

 The Lua 5.1 Reference Manual
    https://www.lua.org/manual/5.1/

   .. note:: This section serves as an introduction to the Lua scripting integration in IOLITE.
-For further details, make sure to check out the :ref:`lua api` documentation to quickly locate the functionality you are looking for.
+For further details, make sure to check out the :ref:`api_lua` documentation to quickly locate the functionality you are looking for.

 Lua runtime and libraries
 -------------------------